An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Terminology and previous results

 This sequence admits a secondary structure involving 7 base pairs of types \{G,C\} and \{A,U\}, represented on the left side of Figure~\ref{mainproblem} by arcs that are all drawn above the nucleotide sequence.

 The right side of Figure~\ref{mainproblem} shows the corresponding representation of this labelled secondary structure in labelled tree form.
-We map from the labelled tree to the labelled secondary structure by visiting tree vertices in the order given by a pre-order traversal (but visiting each internal vertex twice, traversing the subtree rooted at that internal vertex between the two visits), and then joining by an arc each pair of nucleotides that label the same tree vertex.
+We map from the labelled tree to the labelled secondary structure by visiting tree vertices in the order given by recursively visiting the root, and then (if the root is an internal vertex) the vertices of the left subtree, the vertices of the right subtree, and the root again; and then joining by an arc each pair of nucleotides that label the same tree vertex.
 We map in the reverse direction by representing the outermost arc as the tree root AU, the two arcs nested directly beneath the outermost arc as a left child GC and a right child CG of the tree root AU, and so on.
 In this way we associate each labelled secondary structure (a set of nucleotides and base pairs) with a labelled tree.

 In Figure~\ref{mainproblemnolabels}, we have removed the nucleotide labels to leave the underlying secondary structure and the corresponding tree representation.

 Nucleotide positions belonging to a base pair are represented in the tree by a two-dot vertex, while each unpaired nucleotide position is represented in the tree by a one-dot vertex.
 The children of each two-dot vertex $v$ are all the vertices corresponding to nucleotides nested directly beneath the arc corresponding to $v$ in the secondary structure.